| Previous Page | Next Page | Index

 Portsmouth 15 Sep 1785 Has gone out to Spithead.

 Portsmouth 22 Sep 1785 Lord Keppel has arrived on board in preparation for a passage to the Mediterranean.

-Portsmouth 27 Sep 1785 Sailed for the Mediterranean, with Lord Keppel.
+Portsmouth 27 Sep 1785 departed for the Mediterranean, with Lord Keppel.

 March 1793 captured the French privateer Aimable Liberté in the Channel.